NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Creature Family Ability Glossary/(Ghast) Consume Flesh.md

 * * *

-**Effect** The ghast devours a chunk of the corpse and regains 2d6 Hit Points plus 1d6 for every 2 levels it has.
+**Effect** The ghast devours a chunk of the corpse and regains 2d6 healing Hit Points plus 1d6 for every 2 levels it has.

 It can regain Hit Points from any given corpse only once.